-Responsible Department: Office of Planning and Environmental Review, Office of Development and Code Services, Sacramento Housing and Redevelopment Agency
+Responsible Department: Office of Planning and Environmental Review, Office of Development and Code Services, Sacramento Housing and Redevelopment Agency the Housing Element cycle.

-Objective: Remove cost and barriers to siting affordable housing projects.
+Objective: Remove cost and barriers to siting affordable housing projects for 250 affordable units during sewer providers after Housing Element adoption and no later than September 2021.